-Maple Ridge Parks & Facilities provides well water under permit by FHA.
-As required by Section 15 of the British Columbia Drinking Water Protection Act, these documents are the annual reports on the Small Drinking Water systems that it operates on behalf of parks and facilities users.
+Maple Ridge Parks, Recreation & Culture provides well water under permit by the FHA.
+As required by Section 15 of the British Columbia Drinking Water Protection Act, these documents are the annual reports on the Small Drinking Water systems that the City operates on behalf of parks and facilities users.

 - Whonnock Well 272nd Street annual report 2021